apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   into the air seems to cause the loot to sometimes fly away at pretty high speeds.
 This can be a bit annoying in cases like the trash collection in Spendopticon during One Man's Treasure.
-* Oletta ends up acting a bit weird after releasing the Menta Gnats in Obsidian Forest; she may teleport a bit, open the door to the rest of the level from a distance, and suddenly get real quick on her way back to her lab.
-Still, doesn't look like any dialogue gets missed, and it lets us speed her up othewise.
+* Oletta (in Obsidian Forest) has a couple of interesting behaviors:
+  * If you stay too close to her when she's on the way to the Traitorweed testing area, she may end up teleporting a bit.
+  * She ends up doing a bit of teleporting after she spawns in for the Lost and Found mission in Obsidian Forest.

 TODO
 ====